MatrixEditor/dementor/docs/source/config/upnp.rst

     *Linked to* :attr:`upnp.UPNPConfig.upnp_present_path`

-    Defines the URI and path to the local device description template.
-By default, the device description is expected to be found in ``dd.xml`` within the template directory.
+    Defines the URI and path to the presentation page template.

 Default Configuration
 ---------------------